holomorpheus/topological-flips/README.md

 # Topological Flips

-A script which can create animations of different skate tricks and generate formulas for their rotation matrices.
+A script which can create animations and spherical plots of different skate tricks and homotopies between them.

 Author:
 Gabriel Martins (@holomorpheus)